cortexlabs/cortex/docs/clusters/aws/security.md

 5. You can specify the AWS credentials `"aws access key id"` and `"aws secret access key"` at the CLI's prompt when requested.

 It is recommended to use an IAM user with the `AdministratorAccess` policy to create your cluster, since the CLI requires many permissions for this step, and the list of permissions is evolving as Cortex adds new features.
-If it is not possible to use `AdministratorAccess` in your existing AWS account, you could create a separate AWS account for your Cortex cluster, or you could ask someone within your organization to create the Cortex cluster for you (since `AdministratorAccess` is not required to deploy APIs to your cluster; see [CLI](#cli) below).
+If it is not possible to use `AdministratorAccess` in your existing AWS account, you could create a separate AWS account for your Cortex cluster, or you could ask someone within your organization to create the Cortex cluster for you.

 ### Operator